Written by: The Institute of Certified Bookkeepers

 They can be operating as sole traders (individuals), companies, partnerships or trusts.

 The ATO uses this information to identify contractors who haven’t met their tax obligations.

-The Taxable Payments Annual Reporting scheme for contractors applies to the industries as per below:
+The Taxable Payments Annual Reporting (TPAR) scheme for contractors applies to the industries as per below:

 What Has to be Reported?

-A TPAR report requires the business to outline:
+A Taxable Payments Annual Report (TPAR) requires the business to outline:

 - the contractor’s name (that appears on the invoice the contractor provided)